abcnorio/mixedmethod-rcode/README.md

 If you ever refer to any part of the R code, please cite it as:

 Guertler, L (2023). _R code supplement_ to Guertler & Huber (2023).
+Mixed Methods --- quantitativ, qualitativ, explorativ und logisch in Theorie und Anwendung.
 Objektive Ansichten und subjektive Analysen.
-Qual, Quan und Logik.
 R code published on [Github](https://github.com/abcnorio/mixedmethod-rcode) and [OSDN](https://osdn.net/projects/mixedmethod-rcode).

 ## Disclaimer